Leniorko/Leniorko/README.md

   - ❄️ - Freezed.
 Was started but decided to not do any work further at least for now.

 ### List of projects
-I'll give there descriptive names, for more information check projects `README.md`.
+I'll give there descriptive names, for more information check project's `README.md`.
 But there is possibility that I didn't write it 😅.
 (Oops, sorry)
 - JavaScript:
   - 💼 ✔️ [Currency converted made with react.
 Fetching rates via API](https://github.com/Leniorko/digital-design-html-css)
   - 🎓 ✔️ [Task was described as: Define person skin color by 3 points](https://github.com/Leniorko/college-color-picker)